Team-156/blog-project-client/README.md

 ## Available Scripts
 *  This is Blog world client Site.
-*  here you can know see our blogs.
+*  here you can see our blogs.
 *  here you can also see authentication (google login & email login) system.
 *  you can see dashboard after login.
 *  you can see user dashboard & admin dashboard here.